 In general, it is better to dress modestly.
 In regards to the length of shorts and skirts, longer is preferable, but most teens in the area can be seen in shorter styles.
+Women should bring at least one skirt or dress to be worn when at École Normale.
 Otherwise, bring anything you would normally wear in the US.
 Here are some tips:

 - flip-flops (known to Cameroonians as sans confiance because of their flimsiness and likelihood of breaking) are worn by many students who find them convenient and comfortable, though the sturdier they are, the better.
-They are readily available in Yaoundé for between 300 and 500 francs (about 1 USD).
-Sturdier sandals (like Birkenstocks) are a comfortable and practical way to go. - sneakers are commonly worn by Cameroonians and are useful when the rainy season starts and mud develops.

-- a nice pair of shoes will be appropriate for any important family or school related events. - jeans and casual slacks are very common and many Cameroonian women admire them.
+They are readily available in Yaoundé for between 300 and 500 francs (about 1 US\$).
+Sturdier sandals (like Birkenstocks) are a comfortable and practical way to go. - sneakers are commonly worn by Cameroonians and are useful when the rainy season starts and mud develops. - a nice pair of shoes will be appropriate for any important family or school related events. - jeans and casual slacks are very common and many Cameroonian women admire them.
 Dress pants are more frequently seen in the streets of Yaoundé than in the U.S. Bring 5-6 pairs, but keep in mind that heavier fabrics (like denim) will be much more difficult to wash. - skirts, especially knee-length or longer, are customary for women (this applies more so in the northern Muslim-populated region).
 Women dress up for school, so keep this in mind.
 At École Normale Superieure women must wear a skirt to be permitted to enter the campus.
 Sundresses and maxi dresses are also a comfortable and an appropriate alternative.
-You will be invited to receptions and formal dinners and/or activities. - 8-10 shirts and blouses in coordinating colors - sweaters/cardigans are good for the changing temperatures throughout the season - having clothes tailor-made in Yaoundé is a great option.
+You will be invited to receptions and formal dinners and/or activities.
+Skirts or dress pants are the best way to go.
+Women should be aware that any style of dress, as modest as it might be, will draw a lot of attention. - 8-10 shirts and blouses in coordinating colors - sweaters/cardigans are good for the changing temperatures throughout the season - having clothes tailor-made in Yaoundé is a great option.
 To negotiate a good price, it helps to be accompanied by a more skilled Cameroonian.
-Fabric can be bought at one of many markets in Yaoundé then brought to the tailor.
+Fabric can be bought at one of many markets in Yaoundé (for between 4000 and 7000 francs a piece, the equivalent of 8 and 14 dollars), then brought to the tailor.
 Prices vary depending on what you have made.
 A kaba, a kind of large, loose dress that many African women wear outside the home, costs about 3000 francs (\$6) or more depending on its complexity, but can also be purchased ready-made. - 15-18 pairs each of underwear and socks - a light jacket with a zip-in lining in case it gets cool & a raincoat - a swim suit and beach towel - 2 towels, 2 washcloths - when packing, keep in mind that the streets of Yaoundé are extremely dusty, and that the dust is sometimes difficult to get out of clothing and shoes - an extra pair of contact lenses, eyeglasses and prescription (enough to last the duration of your stay) - a plain, inexpensive wallet - a money belt or neck pouch to secure money and valuables - (twin) bed sheets and pillowcase (you will need these for your first weeks in the apartment)